What’s in a bar of chocolate?

 We want to get away from confusing labelling.
 Instead we want producers to be more responsible for how things are made.

-So with Valentine's and Easter on the way, we thought we'd take a look at chocolate.
+To start off, we thought we'd take a look at chocolate.

 Chocolate and the environment

 It takes 2,500 litres to produce 100g of plain chocolate, mostly from cocoa and milk production.
 100g of plain chocolate requires 2,400 litres.